 – What are his most common catch-phrases?

 – What are his favourite things and obsessions?
 Think about his hobbies, favourite football team, bands, clothes, food, pastimes.
 (Think also how these have changed over the time you’ve known him.)

 – How has he changed since you’ve known him, and since he met his bride?

 – What makes you proud to call him your friend?

 The next step

-If you would like some help with your wedding speech, book your free telephone consultation on your speech via the contact form, get in touch via email or just give me a call.
+If you would like some help with your wedding speech, book your free telephone consultation on your speech via the contact form, get in touch via email or just give us a call.
 Together we will assess your needs and make a plan.

 email – firstname.lastname@example.org